By signing up to Future First, you'll be joining a national cross-sector movement to fight educational inequality.

 - Using Future First's press officer to contact local press

-- Asking all staff to sign up those they are in touch with
+- Sending promotional materials to school or college staff and parents to sign up those they are in touch with

 Get in touch to hear more ways of reaching out!

 We are committed to ensuring that alumni information is secure.
-We have put technical and organisational measures in place that are designed to safeguard and secure the information that we collect.
+We have put technical and organisational measures in place that are designed to safeguard and secure the information that we collect, and our systems and processes are fully compliant with the Data Protection Act 1998 and EU General Data Protection Regulations.

 Individual student records will only be accessible by staff of your school and Future First.
 Every member of Future First staff with access to the data receives full data protection training.

-Future First is currently available to any state-funded secondary school or college in England and Wales.
+Future First is currently available to any state-funded primary school, secondary school or college in England and Wales.

-If you are interested in becoming part of the programme and are unsure about whether your school or college qualify, please get in contact and we will be happy to discuss the different ways that Future First can support you.
+If you are interested in becoming part of the programme and are unsure about whether your school or college qualify, please contact us and we will be happy to discuss the different ways that Future First can support you.

 Get in touch!
-You can email firstname.lastname@example.org or call 0207 239 8933 and we will always be happy to talk in more detail about the service, what we can do for your school or college, and answer any queries you might have.
+You can email firstname.lastname@example.org and we will always be happy to talk in more detail about the service, what we can do for your school or college, and answer any queries you might have.

 Once signed up, there is no obligation to get involved straight away.
 We understand that life is busy and time can be hard to find.
-The time spent volunteering ranges from one-off commitments like taking part in a workshop to ongoing support such as becoming an online mentor.
+The time spent volunteering ranges from one-off commitments like taking part in a workshop to ongoing support such as becoming a mentor.

 You’ll be asked to identify the ways in which you might like to help as part of the sign-up process and your school or college will send occasional updates, news and opportunities to support the students, so you can pick and choose depending on what works best for you.

 Yes!
 There are lots of ways to support your old school from afar.
-You could appear on an inspirational poster (hyperlink to posters) showcasing your chosen career, you could record a video talking about what you’re up to now or even mentor a student online.
-Check out this case study from Tiverton School to see how they use their alumni who have moved abroad
+You could appear on an inspirational poster showcasing your chosen career, you could record a video talking about what you’re up to now or even mentor a student online.
+Check out this case study from Tiverton High School to see how they use their alumni who have moved abroad.

 We'll keep your details safe and if they decide to join us, we'll be in touch.
 Alternatively, you can contact them directly to see how you might be able to support current students.